Ark1645/Bank-Management-System/README.md

 # Bank-Management-System
-This repository would consist of project whole sole purpose is the make the bank management system easier like manage the account of a account holder and complete basic transactions which is the most primary importance and function at a bank.
+This repository consists of projects whose sole purpose is the make the bank management system easier, like managing the account of an account holder and complete basic transactions which is the most primary importance and functions at a bank.